Fitness Coach Brittany Morgon

-A certified nutritionist and fitness coach, Brittany has nearly a decade of experience with culinary product development and fitness coaching.
+Brittany has nearly a decade of experience with culinary product development and fitness coaching as a certified nutritionist and fitness coach.
 Brittany’s coaching style is process-driven and designed to deliver results that last.
 Visit CoachBrittanyMorgon.com for weight loss information.

 Walk, run, or bike the Elizabeth River Trail.
 The ERT is a 10.5-mile urban trail in Norfolk that stretches along the waterfront from Lochhaven to Norfolk State University!
 You can walk, run or bike different sections, or take on the whole thing!